Emmraan/notek/readme.md

 <br/>

-### After this enable Tailwind CSS to work without building it, open a new terminal and run the following command:
+### Want Tailwind CSS to work without building it, open a new terminal and run the following command:
 ```
 npm run watch:css
 ```